1890 Oswego NY Victorian House Museum, second big problem: leaking radiators

 that grey 9 should get set to the bottom of the scale,

-link your other thread in here
+link your other thread in hereknown to beat dead horses0 -

 Thanks.
 I’ve ordered the book from the store.
 I’m reluctant to change any operating controls until I’m absolutely sure of what I’m doing, which may take a while.
-I’m learning, but there’s a lot to learn.
+I’m learning, but there’s a lot to learn.0

 Yes, those are them.
 The exact same as in the 1890's house whose steam boiler and radiators/convectors I help maintain.
 I have been working over the past month or so trying to seal a few steam leaks that had developed between sections.
 Not an easy task at all when the leak is between those little pointed extensions between sections.
 I have been using oakum and various tools to push it into place.
 I would say I have been about 95% successful.
 We are now at the point where there is no condensate leaking (just a few drops at the beginning of the cycle) and a very slight hiss of escaping steam.